Hoyasumii/avengers-endgame/README.md

 [In the Benatar, Clint and Nat are sitting at the front of the ship.
 The ship takes a jump through space and speeds up tremendously.
 Nat and Clint look at each other.]

-CLINT BARTON: It's a long way from B
+CLINT BARTON: It's a long way from Bu